Svancara/FinDogAI/docs/prd.md

 4. jobIdentifier can be: numeric jobNumber ("123"), partial job title ("Smith"), or full title ("Smith, Brno")
 5. If jobIdentifier is numeric, query Firestore for job with matching jobNumber
 6. If jobIdentifier is text, query Firestore for job with title containing text (case-insensitive, partial match)
-7. If multiple jobs match, return first active job (sorted by jobNumber)
+7. If multiple jobs match (by partial title), require disambiguation: TTS lists top 2–3 candidates or prompt for job number; only auto-select when an exact numeric jobNumber is provided.
 8. If no job matches, return error: "Job not found.
 Please say job number or title."
 9. Intent recognition latency target: <1 second for LLM response
 10. Mock mode returns hardcoded intent: `{intent: "SetActiveJob", entities: {jobIdentifier: "123"}}`